Inventologist/Get-Git/README.md

 #### Get in touch when you find something wrong.

 ## Usage
-First Line Downloads and executes the script GETS the Repo and stores it in your Modules Directory Second Line Dot Sources the script necessary to access the function (If it were a PSM1 file you would use: Import-Module $PathtoModule\NameOfPSMFile.psm1)
+**First Line:** Downloads and executes the script GETS the Repo and stores it in your Modules Directory.</br>
+**Second Line:** Dot Sources the script necessary to access the function (If it were a PSM1 file you would use: Import-Module $PathtoModule\NameOfPSMFile.psm1)

 #### First Line (One-Liner)
 ```powershell